From Twist Ties to Door Knobs

 Once all the words were prayed and eyes were open, Angelica and Felipe along with their two sons, walked toward the front door and received keys to their new home.
 Felipe let Angelica have the honors, and perhaps for the first time in her life, Angelica opened her front door by turning a key rather than untwisting a twine.
 She grasped the door knob with her hand and slowly opened the door.
 Speechless, She and the family stepped inside.
 They looked around with awe.
 They saw a black couch in the corner of their new living room and a table near the kitchen with the newly installed countertop.
 They saw windows draped with curtains, blankets and pillows on beds, and a pantry full of food and supplies.
 Outside of the home, minutes seemed like hours as everyone waited for the family to experience the inside of their house for the first time.
 Finally we received permission to go inside.
 Mission team members, friends, and neighbors rushed into the house, filling every nook and cranny with chaotic joy.

 Most of the Baja Mission Team, if not all, would say their favorite part of the trip occurred when the family saw inside their home for the first time.
 This was my favorite moment as well; however, my favorite person from the week was Angelica.
 I am grateful God allowed our paths to cross.
 Her generous spirit and humble heart led me to see the world from a different perspective.
 She invited us into her home and trusted us with her story.
-And for this, our lives will never be the
+And for this, our lives will never be the same.

 2022 Baja Mission Team Photos